snowplow/advanced-analytics-web-accelerator/content/visualisation/_index.md

     style id6 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-Use Streamlit to visualise your Snowplow data to make it easier to identify patterns and trends in your data.
+Use Streamlit or Databricks to visualise your Snowplow data to make it easier to identify patterns and trends in your data.